 With “all-natural” cigarettes and “organic” cheeseburgers on the market, does that mean you can smoke and eat fatty foods without any adverse health effects?
 Of course not!
 There are many products labeled with words that sound good for you, but the products themselves sometimes aren’t (good for you, that is!).
 Read on for a quick primer on the most popular eco-sounding terms you’ll find on store shelves and racks and discover how these words might be misleading.

-1. Organic: Technically, organic means“of, or relating to, or arising in a bodily organ” or “affecting the structure of the organism.”
-When you see this term on the labels of everything from your coffee creamer to your bed sheets, it means that product was made without the use of pesticides, synthetic fertilizers, sewage sludge (gross), or genetically modified organisms.
+Technically, organic means“ of, or relating to, or arising in a bodily organ” or “affecting the structure of the organism.”
+When you see this term on the labels of everything from your coffee creamer to your bed sheets, it means that the product was made without the use of pesticides, synthetic fertilizers, sewage sludge (gross), or genetically modified organisms.
 When your food is organic, the ingredients used in production are not exposed to antibiotics or growth hormones.

-3. All Natural: You just brought home a trunk full of groceries that all boast “100% All Natural” ingredients on the packaging.
+You just brought home a trunk full of groceries that all boast “100% All Natural” ingredients on the packaging.
 You feel proud that you’re choosing healthy, good-for-you foods for yourself and your family.
 You feel good about the nutritious items that will nourish your mind and body.
 You’ve also been deceived because “natural” foods can still contain ingredients such as artificial sweeteners, colors, additives and preservatives.
 What’s the best way to assure your foods don’t contain anything made in a lab?
 Look at the list of ingredients.
 If you can easily pronounce them, you’re on your way to a cleaner diet.
-Here are a few additional ways to keep the fake out of your food

 Marilyn Mardini, BS, PMA®-CPT